Clicky

 2. Use Salt-Away Sprayer (Amazon Link Ad) and coat the pump.

-Washing The Bottom Of The Hull
+Washing The Bottom Of The Hull Is A good Idea

-To clean-up the bottom of the hull requires more effort and more tools.
+To cleanup the bottom of the hull requires more effort and more tools.
+I suggest you use a pressure washer, Simple Green, and a long handle scrub brush.

 2. Using the pressure washer, try to remove as much of the grime as you can.
 Avoid going too hard with the pressure washer as you can damage the fiberglass or plastic.

-3. Spray Simple Green on the rest of the grime that is left and let it sit for a few minutes.
+3. Spray Simple Green on the rest of the grime that is left and let it sit a few minutes.

 4. Use the long handle scrub brush to work it in and loosen up the grime.

-What If Simple Green does not lift the grime off?
+What If SimpleGreen does not lift the grime off?
 Then you need to get a boat bottom cleaner (Amazon Link Ad).

 Important: Wear eye, face protection and clothing you don’t mind getting stained!